htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   more sense.
 The restrictions have been :ref:`documented <dataflow>`.
   :jira:`1899`

+- When removing a large dag, the schedd now removes any existing child dag jobs in a non-blocking way, making the schedd more responsive during this removal.
+  :jira:`2364`

 New Features:

 - In the unlikely event that a shadow exception event happens, the text is